igorkry/tnt4j-streams/README.md

 ### Field value transformations

 In streams configuration you can define field or locator resolved values transformations.
-In general transformations performs resolved activity value post-processing before sending it to [JKool Cloud](https://www.jkoolcloud.com/): e.g., extracts file name from resolved activity file path.
+In general transformations performs resolved activity value post-processing before sending it to [JKoolCloud](https://www.jkoolcloud.com/): e.g., extracts file name from resolved activity file path.

 To pass a resolved field/locator value to a transformation script/expression, use the predefined variable placeholder `$fieldValue`.
 You can